Saturday, January 30, 2010

 4. Ladle into bowls and sprinkle with Parmesan cheese if desired.

-Esi @ Dishing Up Delights & Ina Garten.
+Adapted from Esi @ Dishing Up Delights & Ina Garten.
 Picture by Laura Flowers.